 There will be no charges applied to correctly de-energised HH MPANs/sites as determined by the de-energisation status in MPAS Registration System.

 Where a site is incorrectly de-energised, i.e. when actual metering advances are received the DNO Parties should contact suppliers to ensure the status is corrected.
 If a site is found to be energised charges will be back dated to the date of energisation.

+Unmetered Supplies

+140A Use of System Charges for HH aggregated unmetered MPANs will be via the Supercustomer approach which uses data from the D0030 industry data flow and is based on Settlement Classes.
+As described in Paragraph 40, there will be three unit rate time bands for the half hourly aggregated unmetered supplies tariff, to reflect the requirements of the cost drivers of their individual networks.
+The three time bands will be called ‘black’, ‘yellow’ and ‘green’ to represent three differing cost signals.

+140B Use of System Charges for HH Site Spe site specific (pseudo HH) customers will use data from the D0275 or D0036 industry data flows based on half hourly data provided by MPAN.

+140C Charges will consist of a unit rates only